 Manager stores all business information, accounting data, custom themes, and attachments in a separate data file for each business.
 By default, these data files are saved in the application data folder.
 No accounting, business, or user information is stored in the application itself.
 The default location for application data depends on your operating system and edition, but is the same for all businesses you create.

 When using the desktop edition, business data files can be stored outside the application data folder and opened directly without first launching the Manager application.
 This is done by creating a backup file in the desired storage location.
+See another Guide for details.
 Business data files stored this way are not also copied to the application data folder, so information below does not apply to them.

 Over time, data storage schemes for Manager have changed to accommodate new program features.
 Sometimes, an update requires new data files to be created.
 This happens automatically when the new version of Manager is launched.
 No action by the user is ever necessary.

 Relic data files are not normally deleted.
 These obsolete data files and/or folders are harmless and can safely be left in place.
 By modern standards, they are not large, and do not consume much storage capacity.
 However, they can be identified and deleted, if desired.